lukeed/pwa/readme.md

 If no routes are defined in either location, PWA will traverse your `"@pages"`-aliased directory (default: `src/pages/**`) and attempt to infer URL patterns from the file structure.

-In the event that no files exist within that directory, PWA will show a warning but still traverse the index (`"/"`) route.
+In the event that no files exist within that directory, PWA will show a warning but still scrape the index (`"/"`) route.

 ```
 $ pwa export --help